ChrisChinchilla/chrischinchilla.com/games.md

 ## Humanity in Flames: 3286

-I helped proofread and edit the manual of this tactical minatures game slated for release later in 2020.
+I helped proofread and edit the manual of this tactical miniatures game slated for release later in 2020.

+## Wicked Ones

+[Wicked Ones](https://banditcamp.io) is a Forged in the Dark tabletop RPG where you play fantasy monsters raiding human lands, hoarding the gold you loot, and building a dungeon to protect it.
+I helped proofread the final draft.